zkoch/zkoch.github.io/pmi.md

 ### Payment Methods

 Broadly, there are two types of payment methods that we care about: 1.)
 General, "open" systems that can be integrated and/or supported by a variety of players without special permission (e.g. credit cards, SEPA, etc); 2.)
 What can be called "proprietary" systems (e.g. PayPal.com).
-It is oftentimes the case, though not always, that there is a 1:1 mapping between a proprietary payment method and its corresponding application (e.g. only the PayPal application can process a PayPal payment).
+It is oftentimes the case, though not always, that there is a 1:1 mapping between a proprietary payment method and its corresponding payment application (e.g. only the PayPal application can process a PayPal payment).

 More details on each can be found below.